Ján Figeľ: Special Envoy for the promotion of freedom of religion or belief outside the European Union

-Following unsuccessful general elections in Slovakia in March 2016, Figeľ resigned as chairman of the Christian Democratic Movement (KDH), and was then appointed Special Envoy for the promotion of freedom of religion or belief outside the European Union by European Commission President Jean-Claude Juncker on 6 May 2016.
+Following unsuccessful 2016 Slovak parliamentary election, Figeľ resigned as chairman of the Christian Democratic Movement (KDH), and was then appointed Special Envoy for the promotion of freedom of religion or belief outside the European Union by European Commission President Jean-Claude Juncker on 6 May.

 The European Parliament supported and had called for this initiative in its Resolution of 4 February 2016.
 During his mandate, Figeľ reported to the European Commission Vice-President Frans Timmermans who was then responsible for the dialogue with churches and faith-based organisation (Art.17 TFEU).
 He served in this position as Special Adviser to the Commissioner for International Cooperation and Development, Neven Mimica.
 His mandate expired with the end of term of Juncker Commission on 30 November 2019.
-No such special envoy was appointed in the Von der Leyen Commission.
+After a vacancy of this position during almost three years, the European Commission appointed Figeľ's successor, Frans Van Daele, 7 December 2022.
+According to ADF International, religious freedom advocates welcomed this decision as they had "criticized the apparent reticence to fill the role in light of increasing pressure on religious freedom worldwide".